bbc/bug/docs/pages/installation/registry.md

 To access the repository you'll need to first be on the BCN and then modify you'r docker configuration to allow you to connect to the registry.

-The following line will need to be added to the `deamon.json` file in linux.
+The following line will need to be added to the `/etc/docker/daemon.json` file in linux.
+Edit the file using `sudo nano /etc/docker/daemon.json`.

+Paste in the following respecting whatever's in there already.

 ```
+{
     "insecure-registries" : ["172.26.108.110"]
+}
 ```

 On Docker desktop for Mac and Windows, this can be done from the docker preferences menu.
 To access the Docker preferences menu on MacOS see the screenshot below.